 What Happens When You Pull A Muscle?

-What Happens When You Pull A Muscle? | Capitol Physical Therapy Orthopedics And Pain Management Washington DC
+What Happens When You Pull A Muscle? | Capitol Physical Therapy | Washington DC Physical Therapists

-Pulled muscles are frustrating – you never know when they might occur, and how much they’ll affect your mobility.
+You never know when they might occur, and how much they’ll affect your mobility.

-They can be sudden – maybe you picked up a box while moving that was too heavy for you or dove for a frisbee and landed in just the wrong spot.
+Maybe you picked up a box while moving that was too heavy for you or dove for a frisbee and landed in just the wrong spot.

-No matter the cause of your pulled muscle, you’ll want it to heal as quickly as possible.
+No matter the cause of your pulled muscle, you’ll want to heal it as quickly as possible.

 Depending on your injury, we may recommend heat and cold therapy, dry needling, or other physical therapy techniques to get you back on your feet.